Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Introduction

 In the case of open surfaces $S$, we may replace $H^*(S,\Q)$ by either $H^*(S,\Q)$ or $H^*_c(S,\Q)$, the cohomology with compact supports.
 It turns out that both are important for applications.
-This leads us to define not one, but \textit{four} versions $\wnn^{(\c)}(S), \wnc^{(\c)}(S), \wcc^{(\c)}(S)$ and $\wcn^{(\c)}(S)$ of deformed $W_{1+\infty}$-algebra, depending on a choice of $H^*$ or $H^*_c$ for each half $W^+(S), W^-(S)$.
-Assuming that $S$ is pure, we extend Theorems~\ref{thmA}, \ref{thmAp} and~\ref{thmApp} to the setup of open surfaces, see \S~\ref{sec:W-open-surf}.
-All the above results continue to hold in the presence of a torus $T$ acting on $S$, where we now consider all spaces as (free) modules over $H^*(BT)$.
-Finally, from the construction, it is immediate that the assignment $S \mapsto \wnn^{(\c)}(S)$ is functorial with respect to open immersions; similar result holds for the other types of $W$-algebras, see \S~\ref{sec:W-open-surf}.
+This leads us to define four versions $\wnn^{(\c)}(S),$ $ \wnc^{(\c)}(S),$ $ \wcc^{(\c)}(S)$ and $\wcn^{(\c)}(S)$ of the deformed $W_{1+\infty}$-algebra, depending on a choice of $H^*$ or $H^*_c$ for each half $W^+(S),$ $ W^-(S)$.
+Assuming that $S$ is pure, we extend Theorems~\ref{thmA}, \ref{thmAp} and~\ref{thmApp} to open surfaces, see \S\ref{sec:W-open-surf}.
+The above results still hold in the presence of a torus $T$ acting on $S$.
+Then we consider all spaces as free modules over $H^*(BT)$.
+Finally, the assignment $S \mapsto \wnn^{(\c)}(S)$ is functorial with respect to open immersions.
+Similar result holds for the other types of $W$-algebras, see \S\ref{sec:W-open-surf}.

 Let us now return to COHAs.
 Let $S$ be smooth and cohomologically pure, and let $\RCoh_{n\delta}$ denote the derived stack of length $n$ coherent sheaves on $S$.
 The COHAs which we are interested in are